AIanumel2025/video-clipping-agent/README.md

-# A Video Clipping Agent
+# Incremental Video Transcript Alignment & Clip Extraction

 An agent that takes a video and its transcript and produces correctly-timed clips.
 On a re-run with an edited transcript, it diffs old vs. new, works